-- iii Important: Whether or not your child has recognised special educational needs, you have a right to require that the Local Authority/Academy appoint an SEN expert to attend the Review.
+- iii Important: Whether or not your child has recognised special educational needs, you have a right to require that the Local Authority or Academy appoint an SEN expert to attend the Review.

-- You must request an SEN expert attends the Review Hearing at the time you apply for a Review of the Governors'/Proprietors' decision.
+- You must request an SEN expert attends the Review Hearing at the time you apply for a Review of the Governors' or Proprietors' decision.

 - iv Sign and date the form.

-- v Send your completed form to: School Appeals Service, 1st Floor, Fairmount House, Bull Hill, Leatherhead, KT22 7AH
+- v Send your completed form to: School Appeals Service, Dakota, 11 De Havilland Drive, Weybridge, KT13 0YP.

 NB The School Appeals Service must receive the application form/letter within 15 school days of the date you received Governing Boards' decision letter, unless you are pursuing a claim for discrimination.

 When will my Review be heard?